It was quite the surprise to see the cycling buyer approach my desk brandishing something flashier than all the lights in the office.

-Having established a personal goal to ride 500km over the last few months, the timing couldn't have been more perfect to put the Metier Women's Beacon Gilet to the test.
+Having established a personal goal to ride 500km during the final week of December, the timing couldn't have been more perfect to put the Metier Women's Beacon Gilet to the test.

 Métier's mission is to offer "a new experience for cyclists with garments that have integrated personal visibility to make sure you’re prepared to ride anytime, anywhere from sunrise to sunset and sunset to sunrise".
 In the past, high-visibility has often meant bright colours and a more casual fit.
 Métier's approach is different.

 Breaking away from traditional neons, the Beacon jacket and gilet are available in go-with-anything black.
 The cut has more in common with high performance than commuter kit.
 On their website, they proudly quote cycling journalist Caley Fretz: "'You look pro,' Taylor Phinney said to me in a coffee shop the other day…"

 It's not just the sleek design that will turn heads, however.
 Métier's Beacon jacket and gilet are both equipped with in-built LEDs positioned exactly where they will be seen by drivers.
 The placement, Métier say, will also make you appear "recognisably human".